florian-beetz/bachelor-thesis/thesis.md

 architecture of the application to make one component available is not the ideal solution.

-**To do: not always worse maintainability due to duplication**

 Second, the dependency on the Preferences module could be removed.
 Depending on the type of the dependency this may be a viable solution, for example if alternatives for the used functionalities are available.
-In this case however, removing the dependency would have lead to code duplication, which is unfavorable for enabling good software maintainability.
+In this case however, removing the dependency would have lead to code duplication, which is often unfavorable for enabling good software maintainability.

 Third, the components Logic and Preferences could be joined in one module.
 This